cdoremus/MyNotes/Spanish Verbs.md

 - Ellos/Ellas/Ustedes: **han** comido

 Note that "have been" is expressed using *estado* like *he estado* for "I have been "

+### Past Participle Exceptions
+- hacer - hecho
+  - to do - done
+- ir - ido
+  - to go - gone
+- volver - vuelto
+  - to come back - come back
+- ver visto
+  - to see - seen
+- decir - dicho
+  - to say - said

 [[#Table of Contents]]